 Public Tours - No Reservation Required*

 No reservations are necessary for our public tours on Thursdays at 11 am and Sundays at 12 pm.
 Meet at the Information Desk just inside the Fifth Street entrance.
 Tours focus on the building's history, architecture, restoration, preservation, and famous and infamous personages.
-(Reminder: No public tour on May 4, 2014, Pan Asian Festival.)
+(Reminder: No public tour on March 19, 2017 - Irish Day of Dance.)

 Scheduled Group Tours